rolandbernard/thesis-axiom-weakening/notes/Thesis/Content/Ontology Repair.md

 these functions return, for a concept or role in the input, a set of concepts or roles that are more general or more specific.

-Example: (example for sroiq axiom weakening)
+Example: (example for sroiq refinements)

+the refinement operators can then be used for generating weaker (or stronger axioms).
+Using this mechanism for generating repairs is done my repeatedly replacing axioms in the ontology by weaker versions of themselves.

+Example: (example of weakening subsumptions)